 Refer to this guide for more on ambassador levels and how you can custom reward them.

-- It supports custom domains.
-You can buy the domains directly from Mighty Networks, thanks to its Google domain integration.
+- Custom domains – Purchase domains directly from Mighty Networks, thanks to its integration with Google domains.

-- Has native integrations with Google Analytics and Facebook Ads Pixel to track traffic and user behavior analytics.
+- Integrations & Analytics – It offers native integrations with Google Analytics and Facebook Ads Pixel for tracking traffic and user behavior analytics.
 Additionally, Mighty Networks has its own Analytics tool called Mighty Insights, which provides insights into community and Spaces activities.

-- With Mighty Pro, you can create your own custom branded apps.
-You can have full control over app customization, app store listings, etc.
+- With Mighty Pro, you can create custom-branded apps.
+Enjoy full control over app customization, app store listings, and more.

-Mighty Networks pricing starts at $39/mo and it charges 3% transaction fees.
+Mighty Networks pricing starts at $39/mo, and it charges 3% transaction fees.
 This plan lacks Zapier APIs & workflows, analytics & member data, and online course features.
-To avail these features go with their business plan at $119/mo (this plan charges a 2% transaction fee).
+To avail of these features, go with their business plan at $119/mo (this plan charges a 2% transaction fee).

-If you need your own app with listings in Apple & Google Play stores, branded app notifications, you need to purchase Mighty Pro (Contact the support for the pricing details).
+If you need your own app with listings in Apple & Google Play stores and branded app notifications, you need to purchase Mighty Pro (Contact the support for the pricing details).

 - It has a native course builder, so you don’t have to purchase external courses/membership platforms.

-- To enhance a student’s learning, you can create dedicated communities for each of your courses.
+- To enhance a student’s learning, you can create dedicated communities for each course.